 Browser Modes in Internet Explorer were meant to give site owners and developers time to fix their web applications.
 An HTTP header or a meta tag could force newer editions of IE to behave like its older versions.
 The Browser Mode feature in Internet Explorer lets web developers test the website and web applications.
 But you cannot find this setting in Internet Explorer 11.

-Change Browser Mode in IE 11
+Change Browser Mode in Internet Explorer

 Browser Mode was removed in IE 11 Preview but returned in the final version, due to demand from developers.